corincic161/Laboratories/BD/LAB_3/README.md

 * INDEX - Used to create and retrieve data from the database very quickly

 ### 4. What difficulties can occur in the process of deleting fields in already existing tables?
+You cannot delete a column that has a CHECK constraint.
+You must first delete the constraint.

+You cannot delete a column that has PRIMARY KEY or FOREIGN KEY constraints or other dependencies except when using the Table Designer.
+When using Object Explorer or Transact-SQL, you must first remove all dependencies on the column.

 ### 5. What difficulties and consequences can occur in the process of modifying existing table fields?
 Which fields can not be changed?
+Modifying the data type of a column that already contains data can result in the permanent loss of data when the existing data is converted to the new type.
+In addition, code and applications that depend on the modified column may fail.
+These include queries, views, stored procedures, user-defined functions, and client applications.
+Note that these failures will cascade.
+For example, a stored procedure that calls a user-defined function that depends on the modified column may fail.
+Carefully consider any changes you want to make to a column before making it.
 ## Practical tasks
+### 1. DECIMAL(4.1) - d) 1116.2
+### 2. Col1 * Col2 => DECIMAL(2.1)
+The screenshorts are in this reporsitory
+### 3.-4.
 The screenshorts are in this reporsitory